 The Spouses Separate: Some couples aren’t ready for a divorce but still want to make sure all the property, child and support issues are resolved without litigation and with certainty.
 A postnuptial agreement can say who stays in the house, who can use which bank accounts and address all the property issues.
 It can also detail the custody and visitation issues and provide for support of the child and spouse.
 These postnuptial agreements are usually made with the thought that all the issues will be reviewed anew if there is a divorce.

 Concerns about Death: The assets of a deceased person are handled through his/her estate.
 With effective planning, a postnuptial agreement can minimize the need for property to pass through an estate, can make it easier to manage the property after a death and can save taxes.

-Contact the Law Office of Afsana Chowdhury for a Postnuptial Agreement
+Contact the Law Office of Afsana Chowdhury